xpack/web-jekyll/_posts/releases/riscv-none-embed-gcc/2020-10-10-riscv-none-embed-gcc-v8-3-0-2-1-released.md

 ---
 title:  xPack GNU RISC-V Embedded GCC v8.3.0-2.1 released

-summary: "Version 8.3.0-2.1 is a new release of the xPack GNU RISC-V Embedded GCC, following SiFive release 2020.04.0 from August 2020."
+summary: "Version 8.3.0-2.1 is a new release of the **xPack GNU RISC-V Embedded GCC**, following SiFive release 2020.04.0 from August 2020; it also changes to use **DT_RPATH** to make the binaries immune to custom LD_LIBRARY_PATH."

 version: 8.3.0-2.1
 npm_subversion: 1